seamplex/qdp/README.md

-qdp is copyright &copy; 2013-2014 jeremy theler <jeremy@talador.com.ar>
+qdp is copyright (c) 2013-2014 jeremy theler <jeremy@talador.com.ar>
 licensed under GNU GPL version 3 or later. wasora is free software: you are free to change and redistribute it.
-There is NO WARRANTY, to the extent permitted by law.
+There is _NO WARRANTY_, to the extent permitted by law.